tuxsoft/WeatherStation/README.md

 ## Note A

- I have not yet received the WeMoss with battery, but from what I can tell there is already a 220K/100K divider built into the board for the analogue input.
+ I have not yet received the WeMos with battery, but from what I can tell there is already a 220K/100K divider built into the board for the analogue input.
 Like all things from China this must be verified before assumtion.